-State faculty can write impact reports from a perspective that no one else can.
+County faculty can write impact reports from a perspective that no one else can.
 Direct involvement in program planning and implementation makes you the only person prepared and qualified to speak to the program's overall value.
-Subject matter specialists with program leadership responsibilities can identify the regional or statewide needs that a program was developed in response to, as well as the goals and scope of the program response.

-Writing an impact report at the end of each year likewise provides state faculty members with the opportunity to review and analyze statewide evaluation data to inform and improve practice.
-Writing an impact statement provides the mechanism and framework for systematic evaluation and process improvement.
+Writing an impact statement provides agents with an opportunity for systematic evaluation and process improvement.
 This scientific framework is the basis for all of the Division of Agriculture work.